streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-client.md

 ## Blockchain Client

 No special configuration required to run streembit-cli in "Blockchain Client" mode.
-All it take to execute blockchain command is to properly compile such a command in command line.
+All it takes to execute blockchain command is to properly write such a command in console/terminal.
 If you familiar with **Bitcoin**'s native *bitcoin-cli* command line application you have an idea on how the client is working.
 It executes one command at a time and displays output if the **Blockchain Server** sent such.

 ```json